-Many connective tissue disorders cause a loosening of structures containing larger amounts of connective fibrous.
-Such organs are the lung, the intestine is as well as blood vessels, joints and ligaments.
+Many connective tissue disorders cause a loosening of structures containing larger amounts of connective fibers.
+Such organs are the lung, the intestines as well as blood vessels, joints and ligaments.

 Veins contain a lot of connective fibres, so they are affected by connective tissue disorders as are arteries.
 Because of the blood pressure differences in veins and arteries both types of vessels react differently, as soon as the pressure rises.